-Mr. Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) Will the department also be reviewing its application requirements, and specifically I'm talking about the amount of paperwork that's required for some of the applications depending on the application?
-You know if you're applying for \$100,000, you should probably you know have some very you know strong requirements for documentation.
-But if somebody is applying for \$800 to get some carving tools, I don't think they should be required to submit the same amount of paperwork as the other example I used.

-So the paper burden on applicants, is that something that is also part of the ongoing review? (interpretation) Thank you, Mr. Chairman.
+Mr. Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) Will the department also be reviewing its application requirements?
+Specifically I'm talking about the amount of paperwork that's required for some of the applications depending on the application.
+If you're applying for \$100,000, you should probably have some very strong requirements for documentation, but if somebody is applying for \$800 to get some carving tools, I don't think they should be required to submit the same amount of paperwork as the other example I used.
+The paper burden on applicants, is that something that is also part of the ongoing review? (interpretation) Thank you, Mr. Chairman.

 Hon.
 David Akeeagok: Yes.
+Mr.

-Mr. Chairman.
+Chairman.
 I agree with the member.
 It is and I think when we introduce the small business program, the relief program for \$5,000, I initially thought it was a simple one page application form that was going to happen, but we used the existing form which was 12 pages and something that our small businesses stressed to myself and to my officials, and we've adapted to reducing a lot of that.
-Some of our programs are in the 2 page program.
+Some of our programs are in the two-page program.
+It varies in terms of on the amounts.

-So it varies in terms of on the amounts and I agree with you in terms of if somebody's going to apply for an \$800 program, some of these grant programs we use our economic development officers to do it, and that will make it a lot easier from them too.

-So we're definitely evolving and this is something that through this business plan, that we want the ongoing review, it's going to help some simple changes like that have made a difference in something that I want and to continue to advocate and push my officials to making this relevant to our clients, which is our Nunavummiut. (interpretation) Thank you, Mr. Chairman.
+I agree with you in terms of if somebody's going to apply for an \$800 program, some of these grant programs we use our economic development officers to do it, and that will make it a lot easier from them too.
+We're definitely evolving and this is something that through this business plan, that we want the ongoing review, it's going to help some simple changes like that have made a difference in something that I want and to continue to advocate and push my officials to making this relevant to our clients, which is our Nunavummiut. (interpretation) Thank you, Mr. Chairman.